w3c-ccg/traceability-vocab/DEVELOPMENT.md

 3. `type` properties should be declared as an array for simplification
 4. An attempt should be made to use existing `common` types before declaring new ones
 5. RDF classes should not be declared with any undefined terms
-6. Example JSON files must include _all_ or the properties defined in the JSON schema
+6. Example JSON files must include _all_ of the properties defined in the JSON schema

 ## Continuous Integreation